Art World

 A pleasant surprise was seeing StillShow in a prime location on the Bund, next to Perrotin and the Rockbund Art Museum.
 Founded by four New York-based Chinese Gen Zers, StillShow is dedicated to a “nomadic exhibition space that defies traditional art fair and gallery formats.”
 Following their debut pop-up at the Armory Show in New York, they brought 13 emerging artists to Shanghai, many exhibiting in China for the first time.
 In the works of artists Xingzi Gu and Ren Light Pan, I caught a hint of subtle queer expression.
 The young founders told me they had already gained substantial experience navigating Chinese censorship.

-SLOW SALES BUT BIG MUSEUM SHOWS
+SLOW SALES BUT BIG SHOWS

-In differentiating itself from ART021, West Bund displays a preference for Western galleries, particularly blue-chip ones (only David Zwirner among the “big four” participated this year).
-My West Bund journey started with Ota Fine Arts, and I soon realized that this booth embodied the fair’s traits this year: a return of million-dollar works, a noticeable gap in mid-tier pricing, and more works priced under $50,000, predominantly group shows with a focus on paintings and scarce installations.
+In differentiating itself from ART021, West Bund displays a preference for Western galleries, particularly blue-chip ones, although of the “big four” only David Zwirner participated this year.
+Ota Fine Arts’ booth embodied the fair’s traits this year: A return of a few million-dollar works, a noticeable gap in mid-tier pricing with most works priced under $50,000, and minimalist installations centered around paintings.
+It’s a noticeable shift: Before the lockdown, West Bund had a reputation for “statement” solo shows, but that scene seems to have faded.

 Compared to last year, million-dollar artworks showed less disappointing results.
-Hauser & Wirth sold a Philip Guston piece for exactly $1 million to a private Asian collection.
+Hauser and Wirth sold a Philip Guston piece for exactly $1 million to a private Asian collection.
 White Cube also sold a Lee Ufan piece for $1 million, along with a $250,000 cast iron sculpture by Antony Gormley.

 Several gallery staff noted that while there was substantial inquiry on the first day, collectors took notably longer to decide.
 The ratio of inquiries to completed transactions was low.